waysact/react-style/README.md

 you might want to use pseudo-classes (like styling a scrollbar) - which we do support.

-Media-queries are easily implemented inside the `render` function, using `Screen.width` for example.
-Full media-query support will be added to React Style after the upcoming release (inline-styles branch) and support both inline styles as generated CSS.

 Animations inside CSS also introduce implicit behaviour, as CSS animations are decoupled from logic.
 By being decoupled, the state of the component is split between the component and the CSS animation.
 We however believe state should be